MovementGH/OpenBot-Docs/source/index.html.md

 BotContext | Object | The BotContext object to pass the event Arg1 | Anything | The First argument to pass to the event Arg2 | Anything | The Second argument to pass to the event

+<aside class="note">The RunEvent function is only available inside of a shard.
+All Commands are run inside of a shard, so that will not be a problem unless you are using relays.</aside>